jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

     commentdate: 2022-05-01
 ---

+The previous chapter explained that reality is made up of long chains of cause and effects, as karma-samskara-karma.
+A long series of chains gains the dynamics of a wave.

 Superphysics is based on waves which need linear algebra to notate and compute.
 Moverover, no wave exists alone - all waves and even parts of the same wave are analogous or relative to another.
 This is different from particles which are discrete and can exist all alone.